riecenaidoo/youtube-url-validator/documentation/research/Research.md

 ## The Problem

 As part of a larger project,
-there was a need for a way to programmatically validate large amounts YouTube URLs and, determine if they still were usable links (*i.e. not listed as private, or region locked*)
+there was a need for a way to programmatically validate large amounts of YouTube URLs and, determine if they still were usable links (*i.e. not listed as private, or region locked*)

 ## Solution 1: HTTP Requests

+The first attempted solution was based on HTTP Requests.
+The thought process was that an invalid like would return an error response (400+).

 ### Iteration 1

-First just sent a request to two sample links, one we know to be valid, and one we know to be invalid (*by checking manually*).
+First, we send a request to fetch two sample links, one we know to be valid, and one we know to be invalid (*by checking manually*).
-The expectation was that the valid link would return a Response [200] OK, and the invalid Response [400+] ERROR.
+The expectation was that the valid link would return a Response `200+` (OK), and the invalid Response `400+` (ERROR).

 Code: